navidrome/website/content/en/docs/usage/tagging-guidelines/index.md

          restart the server to be sure.
 Once scanned, check in the Navidrome interface that everything appears as expected.
 You can check the tags of any file in Navidrome by looking at the "Get Info"->"Raw Tags" tab:
     {{< imgproc get_info_raw_tags Fit "2000x2000" />}}
-    7. **Iterate as needed**: If something looks wrong in Navidrome (e.g., an album is split into two entries, or a track is missing artwork), go back to your tag editor to fix those tags and then re-save and rescan.
+    7. **Iterate as needed**: If something looks wrong in Navidrome (e.g., an album is split into two entries, or is missing artwork), go back to your tag editor to fix those tags and then re-save and rescan.
-         Common fixes include making Album Artist consistent, correcting typos or extra spaces, or adding missing compilation flags.
+         Common fixes include making Album Artist and Release Dates consistent, correcting typos or extra spaces, or adding missing compilation flags.

-- **Continuous tagging**: Make tagging part of your routine.
-When you add new music, tag it properly before (or immediately after) adding it to Navidrome.
-It's easier to keep a library organized from the start than to fix a messy library later.

 ### Picard specific tips
 - In Picard’s settings, you can enable options to embed cover art *and* save a cover image file.
 Doing both is ideal (embed for portability, and cover.jpg for any software that looks for it).
 Picard also allows scripting